joaomdmoura/machinery/README.md

   def persist(struct, next_state) do
     # Updating a user on the database with the new state.
     {:ok, user} = Accounts.update_user(struct, %{state: next_state})
+    # `persist/2` should always return the updated struct
     user
   end
 end